beartype/beartype/README.rst

 *class* beartype.vale.\ **Is**\ [collections.abc.Callable[[typing.Any], bool]]

-    **Functional validator.** A PEP-compliant type hint enforcing any arbitrary runtime constraint, created by subscripting (indexing) the ``Is`` class with a function accepting a single parameter and returning either:
+    **Functional validator.** A PEP-compliant type hint enforcing any arbitrary runtime constraint, created by subscripting (indexing) the ``Is`` type hint factory with a function accepting a single parameter and returning either:

     * ``True`` if that parameter satisfies that constraint.
     * ``False`` otherwise.